 - The appeal to the stone is a logical fallacy where a person claims that a certain argument is absurd, without actually explaining why.

-- For example, if person A says that “Thousands of scientists recently demonstrated support for legislature to mitigate global warming”, person B might reply “Who cares.
+- For example, if person A says that “Thousands of scientists recently showed support for a law which would mitigate global warming”, person B might reply “Who cares.
 It’s a ridiculous concept anyway”.